I love when you share my recipes!

 • Mayonnaise – Choose either regular or low fat mayo for this dip.

-• Red Onion and Green Onion - For flavor and texture.
+• Red Onion AND Green Onion – For flavor and texture.
 This onion combination gives the dip a mild onion flavor plus a little crunch and color.

 • Garlic Powder – Great flavor without adding salt.
 Do not substitute garlic salt for the garlic powder.

-How to Make Smoked Salmon Dip
+How to Make Smoked Salmon Dip (Step by Step)

 Salmon dip ingredients in a bowl.